Azure/aks-rdma-infiniband/website/docs/getting-started/02-prerequisites.md

 ### Understanding VM Size Naming Conventions

 Azure VM sizes use a naming convention to indicate their hardware capabilities.
-The table below explains the components of VM sizes relevant to RDMA, InfiniBand, and GPUDirect RDMA support in AKS, with examples from the ND-series.
+The table below explains the components of VM sizes relevant to RDMA over InfiniBand, and GPUDirect RDMA support in AKS, with examples from the ND-series.

 | Component  | Meaning                           |
 | ---------- | --------------------------------- |